isan26/blitz-core/README.md

 ]
 ```

 This is the configuration file, and what is instructing is to print a `TestComponent` that can be found on the pool by going into `basic.TestComponent`.
-Pass the prop `textGenerator` which is a `behaviour` that can be found in `dummy.textGenerator` (the Behaviour pool we already defined).
-Also pass the prop title and as children, print a simple span with some text.
+Pass the prop `textGenerator` which is an `action` that can be found in `dummy.textGenerator` (the Actions pool we already defined).
+Also, pass the prop title and as children, print a simple span with some text.

 ## Bringing all together